Schumann1237/schumann1237/README.md

 - 🎓 Student at Universiti Utara Malaysia (Northern University of Malaysia)
 - 🧑‍🔬 Bachelor of Science (Decisional Science) with Honours
 - 💌 I have a huge crush on <a href="https://github.com/Phavanee"> this girl </a>
-- 💻 Passionate about data, statistics, predictive and mathematical modelling.
+- 💻 Passionate about data, statistics, predictive and mathematical modelling, and computers in general.
 ---

 ![Visual Studio Code](https://img.shields.io/badge/VSCode-007ACC?logo=visualstudiocode&logoColor=white&style=for-the-badge)